choimon/choimon.github.io/_posts/software/2021-06-26-rest-http-api.md

 ### RESTful API
 REST stands for REpresentational State Transfer. \
-When a RESTful API is called, the server transfers to the client a representation of the requested resource's *state*.
+When a RESTful API is called, the server transfers to the client a representation of the requested resource's *state*.[^fn3]

 For example, when an application calls some REST API to fetch a user(resource) named "choi," the API will return the state of the user `choi`.
 This state may include full name, telephone number, and number of friends.